PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Evaluation Results

 \subsection{Diagnosis Overheads (RQ3)}

 For this RQ, we evaluated the RCA overheads of SRE-Agent baselines, \agent, \agent (Obs.
-Ctx.), and \agent (Raw Code) across all scenarios and using the best-performing LLMs: gpt-5 for SRE agent baselines, and gpt-5-codex for \agent.
+Ctx.), and \agent (Raw Code) using mean time to completion (MTTC) in seconds and average token consumption (ATC) in thousands of tokens, measured across all scenarios using the best-performing LLMs.

 \textbf{Evaluation setup.} To account for differences in RCA reasoning accuracy, we normalized both MTTC and ATC by RCR Pass@1\% to assess diagnosis efficiency: $\text{\textit{Normalized metric}} = \frac{\text{\textit{MTTC or ATC}}}{\text{RCR Pass@1\%}}$.
-The resulting normalized MTTC (i.e., mean time to diagnosis or MTTD) and normalized ATC (effective ATC) reflect time and token costs per successful diagnosis.
+The resulting normalized MTTC (i.e., mean time to diagnosis or MTTD) and normalized ATC (Effective ATC) reflect time and token costs per successful diagnosis.
+Here, MTTC is the average time to complete a diagnosis, regardless of correctness.
+MTTD is the normalized MTTC and represents the expected time to reach a \emph{correct} diagnosis.
+Thus, MTTD jointly captures duration and accuracy: an agent that completes diagnosis faster but is less accurate may still require more time, in expectation, to reach a correct diagnosis, resulting in an MTTD longer than that of a more accurate agent.
+The same interpretation applies to ATC and Effective ATC.

-\Cref{tab:overheads} shows that, when accounting for RCA accuracy, \agent reduces MTTD by up to 24.8\%\footnote{Includes LLM backend response times.} relative to SRE-Agent baselines.
-Moreover, compared to \agent, the SRE baselines consume up to $3.8\times$ as many tokens per successful diagnosis, indicating substantially lower token efficiency.
+\Cref{tab:overheads} shows that although SRE-Agent has lower raw MTTC and ATC than \agent, their MTTDs, which include LLM backend response times, are comparable.
+However, ReAct consumed $5.1\times$ more tokens per successful diagnosis, indicating much lower token efficiency.
 When we compare \agent with its ablated variants (\agent (Raw Code)) and \agent (Obs.
 Ctx.)), construction of program context via LLM-driven \graph traversal reduced MTTD and effective ATC by up to $85.9\%$ and $83.5\%$, respectively, highlighting their significant contributions to efficient RCA.
-Notably, LLM-driven \graph traversal resulted in a $6.1\times$ reduction in ATC compared to that of supplying raw code as plain text in prompt (as in~\cite{rcacp_chen2024,li2025coca_icse}). \agent's MTTD of 1,474 seconds is substantially lower than that of manual RCA, which can take several hours for incidents with comparable root causes.
+Notably, LLM-driven \graph traversal reduced ATC by $6.1\times$ compared to providing raw code as plain text in the prompt, as in~\cite{rcacp_chen2024,li2025coca_icse}. \agent's MTTD of 1,474 seconds is substantially shorter than that of manual RCA, which can take several hours for incidents with similar root causes.